sampson-q/flasklite/README.md

 >> projectname          name of your Flask project
 >> </pre>

-## Intended Structure of flasklite
+## Structure flasklite Intend to Create
 <pre>
   projectname\
   |